What You Need to Begin iOS Programming

 So should you enroll in the program now?
 The iOS Developer Program costs US$99 per year.
 If you’re a new comer and just start exploring iOS development, you can rely on the simulator to test out your app first.
 You can wait until you have a solid plan to distribute your apps on App Store before enrolling in the program.

 That’s all for today.
 Take some time to register your developer account and install Xcode.
-For the next post, we’ll start to build an app.
+Once you’re ready, check out the next post and start to build your first app.

 Got a question?
 Leave me a comment or ask it at our AppCoda Community Forum.